“When Ant and Dec Met The Prince” Airs on ITV

 The two brothers also praised their father’s work – as did the Duchess of Cornwall – before recalling funny moments from their childhood, particularly as Charles had a habit of laughing during the wrong moments of school productions, earning him ‘evil eyes’ from his sons on stage.

-Tagged Celebrities, Documentary, Interview, Patronage, Prince Harry, The Duke of Cambridge, The Prince of Wales, The Prince's Trust.
+Tagged Celebrities, Documentary, Interview, Patronage, Prince Harry of Wales, The Duke of Cambridge, The Prince of Wales, The Prince's Trust.